 Possibly the most photogenic pancakes in London are at the equally photogenic retro style cafe, Cafe Miami in Hackney.
-They also do a Nutella stuffed version too and make sure you get a side of their sweet bacon to go with them.
+They also do a Nutella stuffed version too (and most recently a cinnamon roll flavour!)
+Make sure you get a side of their sweet bacon to go with them.

 24 Lower Clapton Rd, London E5 0PD www.cafemiami.co.uk